blovelace84/Legend-of-Zelda-repo/README.md

 # Legend of Zelda: Python's Curse

 ## Description
-The code is a simple program that tells a story of the Legend of Zelda, similar to how the game does at the beginning.
+The code is a simple program that tells a story of the Legend of Zelda, similar to how the game starts at the beginning by telling a short intro story.

 ## Installation
 To install and set up the project, follow these steps: